 Deck: Yes, unless exempt from approval as outlined in RCO 102.1: less than 30” above grade, not connected to house structure, less than 200 sq. ft. and not located at the required egress door.

 Fence: Only where needed for a swimming pool barrier or if over 6 ft. in height.
-A Certificate of Zoning Compliance may be required for other types of fence permits.
+A Zoning Permit may be required for other types of fence permits.

 Shed: Residential sheds are exempt if 200 sq. ft. or less and commercial sheds are exempt if 120 sq. ft. or less.
-A Certificate of Zoning Compliance may be required.
+A Zoning Permit may be required.

-Patio: No, however a Certificate of Zoning Compliance may be required.
+Patio: No, however a Zoning Permit may be required.

 If the township zoning inspector determines that the building’s use is agricultural rather than a residential accessory building or commercial storage building, then the building is exempt from building code regulations per ORC 3781.061.
 Changing an agricultural building to a residential or commercial use requires a change of occupancy permit and all code requirements for the new use shall be met.